Check out our list of Winter Snow Activities for kids and families. Includes indoor and outdoor fun. Snow paint, crafts and more!

 Supplies:

-Tray to put snow on if you are doing this activity inside
+- Tray if you are doing the activity inside

 Directions: